SiddhDoshi1/Email-Threat-Analysis-Tool/README.md

 ## Overview

 The **Email Threat Analysis Tool** is a Python-based Colab notebook designed to analyze email headers, subjects, and content for potential security threats.
-This tool uses a large language model to assess the likelihood of phishing attempts and flags suspicious elements within emails.
+This tool uses a large language model from ollama to assess the likelihood of phishing attempts and flags suspicious elements within emails.

 ## Features